 Play Steam Games on your Tablet / Phone

-I’ve been looking into a company called LiquidSky and they’ve have started a very interesting project.
-With their app, gamers are able to access any of their Steam, Origin or Blizzard games on their tablet or phone.
-There are both free and paid plans available depending on your level of commitment.
+I’ve been looking into a company called Vortex and they’ve started a very interesting project.
+With their app, gamers are able to access their full library of games on your tablet or phone.
+You simply login and start playing – no more lengthy waits for games to download.

 Streaming AAA titles would normally be very difficult to do without lag.
-But it’s made possible due to LiquidSky taking advantage of IBM’s public cloud infrastructure.
-With this they are able to tap into data centers around the world as demand increases, without needing to purchase and install new servers worldwide.
+But it’s made possible due to modern day technology and increased wifi speeds.

 So How Does It Work?